JonKing93/wildcat/docs/api/python.rst

         ::

+            preprocess(..., resolution_limits_m)
             preprocess(..., resolution_check)

-        Indicate what should happen with the DEM does not have approximately 10 meter resolution.
+        Options to check that the DEM has the expected resolution.
+In general, the DEM should have approximately 10 meter resolution, as wildcat's assessment models were calibrated using data from a 10 meter DEM.
+The ``resolution_limits_m`` input specifies a minimum and maximum allowed resolution in meters.
+The ``resolution_check`` option indicates what should happen when the DEM resolution is outside these limits.
 Options are:

         * ``"warn"``: Issues a warning
         * ``"error"``: Raises an error